finopsfoundation/framework/_tools-services/vmware.md

 - FinOps Certified Platform

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
-product-overview: CloudHealth has helped FinOps practitioners from more than 20,000 organizations around the world build, manage, and optimize their cloud financial management practice.
-By connecting and aggregating data across on-premises, public, and hybrid clouds, as well as containerized environments, CloudHealth becomes your single source of truth for multi-cloud management.
-CloudHealth improves cross-organizational collaboration by providing the ability to customize reports and dashboards via dynamic business groupings known as Perspectives.
+product-overview: VMware Aria Cost powered by CloudHealth (formerly CloudHealth) has helped FinOps practitioners from more than 20,000 organizations around the world build, manage, and optimize their cloud financial management practice.
+By connecting and aggregating data across on-premises, public, and hybrid clouds, as well as containerized environments, VMware Aria Cost powered by CloudHealth becomes your single source of truth for multi-cloud management.
+The platform improves cross-organizational collaboration by providing the ability to customize reports and dashboards via dynamic business groupings known as Perspectives.
 Practitioners can drive accountability with chargeback and showback, track cloud consumption patterns over time to accurately forecast future budgets, leverage tailored recommendations to optimize costs, and implement governance policies to automate cost control measures.
-With CloudHealth, FinOps practitioners can continuously align and optimize their cloud investments to drive strategic business initiatives.
+With VMware Aria Cost powered by CloudHealth, FinOps practitioners can continuously align and optimize their cloud investments to drive strategic business initiatives.

 product-video-url: "https://player.vimeo.com/video/567152327"